1995parham-learning/1995parham-learning.github.io/content/Finance/Glossary.md

 The bid price will almost _always be lower_ than the ask or offer, price.
 The difference between the bid price and the ask price is called the **spread**.

-## Investing vs. Trading: An Overview
+## Investing vs. Trading

 Investing and trading are two different methods of attempting to profit in the financial markets.
 Both investors and traders seek profits through market participation.
-Investors generally seek larger returns over an extended period through buying and holding.
-Traders, by contrast, take advantage of both rising and falling markets to enter and exit positions over a shorter time frame, taking smaller, more frequent profits.
+Investors generally seek _larger returns over an extended period_ through buying and holding.
+Traders, by contrast, take advantage of both rising and falling markets to enter and exit positions over a _shorter time frame, taking smaller, more frequent profits_.

 ## Market Making